Theomat/theomat.github.io/_pages/about.md

   - /about.html
 ---

-Starting in January 2025, I am a postdoc in the [DiverSE][DIVERSE] team in Rennes.
+I started a postdoc in the [DiverSE][DIVERSE] team in Rennes in January 2025.
 I defended my PhD thesis entitled "Scaling Domain Agnostic Techniques for Program Synthesis" on 10/12/2024, I was supervised by [Nathanaël Fijalkow][NATH] in [LaBRI][LABRI].
 You can find my [slides](./files/slides_thesis.pdf) and my [manuscript](./files/thesis.pdf).

 You can send me an email at `theomatricon@gmail.com` (personal) or `theo.matricon@inria.fr` (work).